 Welcome to the Exceptional Children’s Services page.
-You will find information here about the services provided for students with disabilities which impact the student’s education or the student’s ability to access the educational environment.
-This page is designed to provide families information to help them navigate this, sometimes complex, system.
-If your question is not answered here or you need additional help, please feel free to call Belinda Bowling at (859) 792-3018 or email her at Belinda.firstname.lastname@example.org
+You will find information here about the services provided for students with disabilities which impact the student’s education or the student’s ability to access and perform in the educational environment.
+This page is designed to provide families with information to help them navigate this, sometimes complex, system.
+If your question is not answered here or you need additional help, please feel free to call Wendy Congleton at (859) 792-3018 or email at email@example.com.

-Referrals are generally made by teachers or parents but can be made by anyone.
-If a person other than the child’s teacher or parent makes a referral, the resulting process and information will only be shared with the child’s parent(s), teachers who work with that child and the school administrators.
+Referrals are generally made by teachers or parents, but can be made by anyone.
+If a person other than the child’s teacher or parent makes a referral, the resulting process and information will only be shared with the child’s parent(s), teachers who work with the child, and the school administrators.

-A Referral indicates that someone thinks the child has a disability that is negatively impacting his or her education or the ability of the student to access the educational setting.
-In order to be certain that we have a full picture of the child’s needs, we will begin with a referral for IDEA-B (or special education).
+A Referral indicates that someone thinks the child has a disability that is negatively impacting his or her educatio,n and the ability of the student to access and perform in the educational setting.
+To be certain that we have a full picture of the child’s needs, we will begin with a referral for IDEA-B (or Special Education).
 A committee (Admissions and Release Committee or ARC) meets to consider the referral.
-This committee will consider the data the school has showing the child’s progress as well as any data or information the family presents.
+This committee will consider the data (e.g., Response-to-Intervetion (RTI), district assessments, grade-level/school assessments, observations, grades, and etc.) retrieved and review the child’s progress as well as any data or information the family presents.

-The Kentucky Department of Education requires an intervention process prior to or as a part of the referral process.
-The school or district cannot delay evaluation in order to implement interventions but interventions are a part of the data that must be considered when making a decision about whether a student has an educational disability.
+The Kentucky Department of Education (KDE) requires an intervention process prior to or as a part of the referral process.
+The school or district cannot delay evaluation in order to implement interventions, but interventions are a part of the evidenced-based data that must be considered when making a decision about whether a student has an educational disability.

-Garrard County Schools wants parents to be a partner with the school staff during the intervention process, the referral process, the evaluation process and the decision making process.
-Here are some facts that may halp parents understand and participate in this process:
+Garrard County Schools wants parents to be a partner with the school faculty/staff during the intervention process, referral process, evaluation process, and decision making process.
+Here are some facts that may help parents understand and participate in this process: